marsiitr/Swarm_Robotics/README.md

 <p align="center">
   <img width="600" height="400" src="/Mechanical Design/Solidworks_design/CAD_and_circuit_images/Img5.jpeg">
 </p>
-*Initially each bot is set to a particular same direction, but when the user calls for a shape using a user friendy interface, each bot is assigned its final coordinates in the field of view of the overhead camera.
+<i>Initially each bot is set to a particular same direction, but when the user calls for a shape using a user friendy interface, each bot is assigned its final coordinates in the field of view of the overhead camera.
 Thus each bot reaches to its final position one by one.
-And the final shape is achieved.*
+And the final shape is achieved.</i>

 ## Cost Structure of the Components Used